DEMI-Research/demi-research.github.io/content/os_achieve/WidiDiverse/index.md

 ---
-title: 'A Multimodal Entity Linking Dataset (WidiDiverse)'
+title: 'WidiDiverse: A Multimodal Entity Linking dataset'
 # title: ''
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here